smculliton/lunch_and_learn/README.md

 * make sure API key for users is unique

 ## Add Favorites
-* test edge case that api key is not given
+* test edge case if other params are missing